maxji777/HermesJS/readme.md

 sampleJob = {

-        // stuff to do before job start startJob : function( hermes ) {
+        // stuff to do before job starts startJob : function( hermes ) {

             // list of urls to walk thru